jonorthwash/basic-turkic-word-list/README.md

 ## Limitations
 * There's only one word given per sense
-** Sometimes the choice is arbitrary and forced as to which word is chosen ** Often this approach hides the existence of cognates
+  * Sometimes the choice is arbitrary and forced as to which word is chosen
+  * Often this approach hides the existence of cognates
+* Sometimes cognates are favoured because of how dictionary was built.

 ## Sources
 * Much of the basic wordlist was built from [StarLing's Turkic etymological database](http://starling.rinet.ru/cgi-bin/query.cgi?basename=\data\alt\turcet&root=config&morpho=0)